How do I set up a serial port in a virtual machine?

 For anyone searching: if you need “serial port integration for virtual machines,” “run legacy serial COM devices in VMware,” or “USB to serial passthrough in Hyper-V,” this stuff applies across the board.
 Don’t let ancient hardware win.

-Ugh, serial in a VM is like trying to use floppy disks in 2024—hard to believe it’s a real need until you have to do it. @sterrenkijker hit a lot of the basics, but honestly, sometimes the Serial to Ethernet Connector route is a little overkill if all you want is basic serial passthrough for a single device.
-Not gonna lie: half these serial-over-network tools want you to pay, and setting them up can be like untangling a spaghetti bowl of driver installs and IP configs.
-Old school, but it works.
+@sterrenkijker hit a lot of the basics, but honestly, sometimes the Serial to Ethernet Connector route is a little overkill if all you want is basic serial passthrough for a single device.
+Not gonna lie: half these serial-over-network tools want you to pay.

 But let’s talk USB-to-serial adapters for a sec.
 I actually find direct USB device passthrough inside the VM (especially in VMware Workstation and Hyper-V) to be way more stable than mapping host COM ports, mainly because Windows does a better job handling driver weirdness on the guest side.
 Plug that adapter in, connect it to the guest as a USB device, and let Windows in the VM do its thing.
 Doesn’t always fit every setup, but for a lot of weirdly specific legacy gadgets, it’s clean and predictable.